kouyi07/excel-vba-tax-calculator/README.md

 (Malaysian tax authority) income tax computation — built to explore advanced Excel and VBA capabilities beyond formulas: dynamic forms, pivot-driven dashboards, and one-click reporting.

-> **Note:** This is an Excel/VBA engineering project, not a data analysis project.
-It's included
-> here as a demonstration of advanced spreadsheet tooling and automation skills, alongside my
-> data analysis work in other repos.

 ## What it does

 1. **Log expenses** in a structured dataset (date, item, category, subcategory, recipient,